Vanisha1234/K8s-CoreConcepts/README.md

 Decides which node has sufficient capacity to accomodate the following pods.
 Depends upon certain criteria like , scheduler prioritizes the node which will be left with more number of resources even after scheduling the pod.
 Other criteria include- Resource requirements and limits, Taints and toleration, Node selectors and Affinity.
-To check kube apiserver as pod - kubectl get pods -n kube-system The pod definition file is located at - /etc/kubernetes/manifests/kube-scheduler.yaml Incase of non kubeadm setup - etc/systemd/system/kube-scheduler.service To check for running processes - ps aux | grep kube-scheduler
+To check kube scheduler as pod - kubectl get pods -n kube-system The pod definition file is located at - /etc/kubernetes/manifests/kube-scheduler.yaml Incase of non kubeadm setup - etc/systemd/system/kube-scheduler.service To check for running processes - ps aux | grep kube-scheduler